Temporal-MPI: Enabling Multi-Plane Images for Dynamic Scene Modelling via Temporal Basis Learning: Concluding Remarks

 \subsection{Conclusion}

 We have proposed a novel dynamic scene representation on top of Multi-plane Image (MPI) with basis learning.
 Our representation is efficient in computing, thus allowing real-time rendering of dynamics.
-Extensive studies on public dataset demonstrate the state-of-the-art rendering quality and efficiency of our approach.
+Extensive studies on public dataset demonstrate the competitive rendering quality and efficiency of our approach.
 We believe using basis learning for temporal recovery and compression can be applied to the general problem of modeling dynamic contents and not limited to MPI.
+Using hierarchical encoding method to improve the learning power of MLP on modeling long-time-serial data could be a future extension of our work.